 I used a spacer and a generic "O" ring to install and seal the sensor to the PVC collar at the original depth.
 Hand tighten only.

-Install left air cleaner assembly and connect sensor wire.
-Install 2.5-inch air duct.
-Note clearance of the expansion tank.
+Install left air cleaner assembly.
+Install air temperature electrical plug to sensor.
+Install 2.5-inch air duct to modified air cleaner intake (white arrow photograph below) Note clearance of the expansion tank.

-Install right air cleaner assembly and 2.5 inch air duct.
+Install right air cleaner assembly and 2.5 inch air duct to air cleaner (white arrow photograph below).

 This is a somewhat difficult and intimating project.
 Expect to spend 3 to 5 days.
 When completed, you might not breathe any better, but your Jaguar certainly will.